apereo/cas/docs/cas-server-documentation/protocol/REST-Protocol.md

 service tickets to authenticate to other applications.
 This means that other applications would be able to use a CAS client  to accept Service Tickets rather than to rely upon another technology such as client SSL certificates for application-to-application authentication of requests.
-This is achieved by exposing a way to RESTfully obtain a Ticket Granting Ticket and then use that to obtain a Service Ticket.
+This is achieved by exposing a way to REST-fully obtain a Ticket Granting Ticket and then use that to obtain a Service Ticket.

 <div class="alert alert-warning"><strong>Usage Warning!</strong><p>The REST endpoint may
  become a tremendously convenient target for brute force dictionary attacks on CAS server.
 Consider